 - Acrylic exterior paint or masonry paint

-- Paint sprayer (or a roller or brush)
+- Paint sprayer (or a roller and a brush)

 - Spray tent